Skip to main content

 meshagent build

-If the packed directory contains a Dockerfile, MeshAgent can use that Dockerfile during the room-side build.
-This means the build runs in MeshAgent rather than requiring a local Docker daemon on the machine that started the command.
-Example using a packed local directory:
+Use build when you want MeshAgent to build an image inside a room. meshagent build streams a local directory into the room as the build context.
+If that directory contains a Dockerfile, MeshAgent uses it during the room-side build.
+The build runs in MeshAgent rather than requiring a local Docker daemon on the machine that started the command.
+Example:

 meshagent build ./my-app \